Reminiscences of June, a Traveling Grandmother

 Pastor Dave Glesne became Redeemer's Senior Pastor in 1994 after Pastor Hermeier left Redeemer to accept a call to a church in Illinois.

 Pastor Trued filled the gap as temporary Senior Pastor during the interim between Pastor Hermeier's leaving and the selection of a new Senior Pastor.
 This was a period of staffing turmoil for Redeemer.
 Pastor Cross left to accept an opportunity to continue his religious studies at Asbury Theological Seminary in Kentucky.
 Pastor Rudquist left to take a medical disability retirement.
+Among the various pastors, Daniel Rudquiist with his friendly and joyous manner, was a clear favorite among our children and grandchildren.
 Pastor Trued left to take a long promised retirement.

 Associate Pastor Sean Kelly joined the staff in 1998. *Pastor Sean Kelly left Redeemer Lutheran Church at the end of June in 2007 to accept a call from the Penasquitos Lutheran Church at Rancho Penasquitos, San Diego, CA.